 Learn more about unemployment benefits in English at http://www.tyj.fi/eng/home/.

 Guide to Unemployment Fund Benefits is available at http://www.tyj.fi/fin/lomakkeet_ja_opas/etuusopas/

 - Register as a job seeker with the TE Office immediately after becoming unemployed (http://www.te-palvelut.fi/te/fi/).
 An allowance can only be paid for the period during which the job search is valid.
 Please remember to keep your job search valid and respond to the employment offers from the TE Office.

 - Make sure that you have paid all your membership fees prior to unemployment.
-Only a member can claim a daily allowance.
+Only a member can apply for a daily allowance.

 - Paper application forms are available at the regional offices of the union and the fund’s website under “Forms” (https://rakennuskassa.fi/ansioturva-ja-lomakkeet-2/lomakkeet/).
 A follow-up application form is always sent with the payment notice.

-- Claims for the allowance are made retroactively in periods of four calendar weeks (Monday to Sunday) or one month.
-The first claim can be for a shorter period of two calendar weeks.
+- You can apply for the allowance retroactively in periods of four calendar weeks (Monday to Sunday) or one month.
+The first application can be for a shorter period of two calendar weeks.

-- If you have been laid off, in particular, it is worth noting that the seven personal liability days must be during eight consecutive calendar weeks.
+- If you have been laid off, in particular, it is worth noting that the five personal liability days must be during eight consecutive calendar weeks.

-- Please note that the allowance must be claimed within three (3) months of the date from which it is to be paid.
+- Please note that the allowance must be applied within three (3) months of the date from which it is to be paid.

 - A pay certificate from the employer for at least 26 paid work weeks prior to unemployment (including details of holiday pay and compensation, as well as other special compensation).
 The pay certificate must also specify any unpaid periods and the reasons for them.